-Three Darfur rebel groups form 'Sudan Liberation Force'
+Three Darfur rebel groups form 'Sudan Liberation Forces'

-Three rebel groups in Darfur have merged under the name of the Sudan Liberation Force Alliance.
+Three rebel groups in Darfur have merged under the name of the Sudan Liberation Forces Alliance.
 They say they are not bound by any ceasefire.

-El Tahir Abubaker Hajar was elected chairman and Abdallah Yahya deputy chairman of the new Sudan Liberation Force Alliance (SLFA).
+El Tahir Hajar was elected chairman and Abdallah Yahya deputy chairman of the new alliance.
 Jali was appointed as general commander.

 The new group says they will continue the armed struggle against the Sudanese government as they are not committed to any ceasefire.